ipfs/ipfs-blog/src/_blog/opensea-decentralizes-and-persists-nft-storage-with-ipfs-and-filecoin.md

 ---
-title: OpenSea decentralizes and persists NFT storage with IPFS and Filecoin
+title: OpenSea stores NFTs with IPFS and Filecoin
 description: Our friends at OpenSea recently launched a feature to “freeze” NFT metadata using IPFS and Filecoin.
 author: Pooja Shah